This Association shall be known as the Saint Paul Senior Workers’ Association.

 Section 10.
 The Fall Conference Chairperson shall serve as Co-Chairperson of the combined St. Paul- Minneapolis Fall Conference Committee and perform all duties pertaining to this office (see appendix).

 Section 12.
-Historian maintains records of the association (see appendix).
+The Social Media Chairperson maintains the Facebook page of the association (see appendix).

-Section 14.
-Members-At-Large: The Board of Directors shall determine the specific responsibilities of the five Members-At-Large for the coming year dependent upon the needs of the organization (see appendix).
+Section 16.
+Members-At-Large: The Board of Directors shall determine the specific responsibilities of the three Members-At-Large for the coming year dependent upon the needs of the organization (see appendix).

 Election of the Board Members

 Section 2.
-No Board member shall hold the same office more than twice in succession (with the exception of the President who can serve up to three terms in succession).
+No Officer shall hold the same office more than twice in succession (with the exception of the President who can serve up to three terms in succession).
 Filling an unexpired term shall not be considered a term in office.